Table of contents

 Companion Planting with Chillies

 Why stop at just growing chillies?
 By planting other beneficial plants nearby, you can enhance your chilli crop while also protecting it from pests and disease.
-Here’s how to do it:
+Here’s a quick reference table of the best companion plants for chillies and how they help:

 Companion Plant | Benefits to Chilli Plants | Best Practices |